learn-co-curriculum/ruby-object-attrs-readme/README.md

 ## Setter vs. Getter Methods

-Our Person class' `.name` method is referred to as a **"getter"** or reader method.
+Our Person class' `#name` method is referred to as a **"getter"** or reader method.
 It returns information stored in an instance variable.
 In order to make a person's name attribute writable, we need to define a **"setter"** method.

 ### Defining a Setter Method